John Nightingale (academic)

 John Bartholomew Wakelyn Nightingale, Baron of Cromarty (born 7 September 1960) is a British academic.
 He is Associate Professor of Medieval History at the University of Oxford, and Tutorial Fellow in History at Magdalen College.

 Biography

-Nightingale was born 7 September 1960, the son of Michael and Hilary Nightingale.
-He is married to Lucy Fergusson, daughter of Drs.
-Patrick and Alison Fergusson, a partner at Linklaters LLP.
+Nightingale was born 7 September 1960.
+He is married to Lucy Fergusson, a partner at Linklaters LLP.

 He was educated at Winchester College, Winchester, Hampshire, England and also graduated from Magdalen College, Oxford, with a Master of Arts and later with a Doctor of Philosophy (D.Phil.).
 At Merton College, Oxford, he was the Harmsworth Senior Research Scholar between 1984 and 1986, and was a British Academy Postdoctoral Fellow from 1989 to 1992.
 In 1986, he became a Fellow of Magdalen College and later, from 1993, a Tutor of Modern History.
 He was Assessor of the University of Oxford from 2008 to 2009 and a member of its governing council from 2008 to 2014.
 He is the current Baron of Cromarty in the Baronage of Scotland.

-He was an elected Fellow of the Governing Body of Winchester College from 2002 to 2017.